America’s first protected intersection is open in Davis - and working like a charm

 The large street, Covell, offers both a multi-use path on its south side and bike lanes on its road bed.
 The bike lanes emerge from right-turn slip lanes at other intersections, and Donofrio said they're generally used by faster and more confident riders.

-In this version of the protected intersection, people using the bike lanes have an option to make a 90-degree turn near the intersection behind the eye-shaped corner refuge island.
+In this version of the protected intersection, people using the bike lanes have an option to make a 90-degree turn near the intersection behind the eye-shaped corner safety island.
 But they're probably more likely to proceed straight across the intersection as they would on any U.S. design.

 People on the multi-use path, however, are prompted to bend their path out slightly as they approach the intersection.